 If you’re a senior with health problems, final expense life insurance may be your last option.

-Final expense insurance is typically for individuals ages 50 to 80.
+Guaranteed issue life insurance is typically for individuals ages 50 to 80.
 No matter your health, you will be approved for this type of life insurance.
 Coverage can begin as early as the next business day after applying.
+However, benefits are limited during the first two years.

-» Learn more: What Is Final Expense Life Insurance?
+» Learn more: Is Guaranteed Issue Life Insurance a Good Option?

 Still working?
 Take advantage of a group plan.